Windows Autopilot for pre-provisioned deployment (Public preview)

 A QR code containing a unique identifier for the device.
 You can use this code to look up the device in Intune, which you might want to do to make configuration changes.
 For example, assign a user or add the device to groups needed for app or policy targeting.

 The QR codes can be scanned using a companion app.
 The app also configures the device to specify who it belongs to.
-An open-source sample of the companion app that integrates with Intune by using the Graph API has been published to GitHub by the Autopilot team.
+The Autopilot team has published an open-source sample of the companion app that integrates with Intune by using the Graph API.

 Validate the information displayed.
 If any changes are needed, make the changes, and then select Refresh to redownload the updated Autopilot profile details.